flatironinstitute/CaImAn/docs/source/Installation.rst

       The Windows memmap interface is sensitive to the maximum setting and leaving it at the default can cause errors when processing larger datasets
-   -  Download and install Anaconda (Python 3.x) http://docs.continuum.io/anaconda/install.
-Allow the installer to modify your PATH variable
    -  Use Conda to install git (With “conda install git”) - use of another commandline git is acceptable, but may lead to issues depending on default settings